Thomas Fitzalan, 5th Earl of Arundel: Great friend and soldier of Henry V

 Noblesse oblige was one of Arundel's personal chivalric codes.
-When it was revealed the earl of March was inveigled into the Southampton Plot, Arundel and Lord Scrope provided the bulk of 10,000 marks fine imposed by Henry for this illegal marriage to Anne Stafford.
+When it was revealed the earl of March was inveigled into the Southampton Plot, Arundel and Lord Scrope provided the bulk of the 10,000-mark fine imposed by Henry for this illegal marriage to Anne Stafford.
 Arundel's astute business dealings saved March and the King at the Michaelmas Council, which was in uproar.
-Bishop Richard Countenay of Norwich had died, the duke of Clarence was ill, but Arundel remained the King's "great friend".
+Bishop Richard Countenay of Norwich had died, the Duke of Clarence was ill, but Arundel remained the King's "great friend".
 The Southampton plotters attempted to implicate Arundel, but as their testimony unravelled it became clear Sir Thomas Gray was speaking spiteful lies, and the young earl was held to be without blame.

 Arundel was one of the initial commanders of Henry V's 1415 French campaign, he sailed with a minimum one hundred men-at-arms, and three hundred archers.
 Of his own retinue two men-at-arms and thirteen archers died at the siege of Harfleur.
-At least fourteen men-at-arms and sixty-eight archers were sick, and sent home on the Feast of St Wenceslas (29 Sept); Arundel was among them with five men-at-arms to help him.
-The Council advised the king against a proposed march to Calais; but Arundel had to return to Sussex on 10 October 1415.
+At least 14 men-at-arms and 68 archers were sick, and sent home on the Feast of St Wenceslas (29 September); Arundel was among them with five men-at-arms to help him.
+The Council advised the king against a proposed march to Calais, but Arundel had to return to Sussex on 10 October 1415.
 He was nursed by a faithful retainer's wife, Elizabeth Ryman.
 In his will made on 10 October, he asked to be buried in the church of the Holy Trinity, Arundel.
 He left 200 marks for a funeral, and required a statue be erected over his father's grave.
 He had pledged a vow to pray to St John of Bridlington when he was a servant of Prince Hal; and now at Mary Gate, Arundel, a chapel was to be built dedicated to the Virgin.
-Arundel wanted all the wages arrears to be paid by his heirs that were owed to soldiery.
+Arundel wanted all the wages arrears to be paid by his heirs that were owed to the soldiery.